Locksmith price guide — comparing cheap vs quality lock services

 BSIS Licensing: Non-Negotiable Regardless of Price

 California requires all locksmiths to carry a Bureau of Security and Investigative Services (BSIS) locksmith license.
-Regardless of how low a quote is, hiring an unlicensed locksmith in California is hiring someone operating illegally.
+Regardless of how low a quote is, hiring a locksmith who does not hold a valid BSIS license in California means they are not authorized to do that work.

 Many other states have their own licensing requirements: Texas, Illinois, New Jersey, North Carolina, Oklahoma, Virginia, Washington, Oregon, Alabama, Connecticut, Louisiana, Maryland, Nebraska, Nevada, and Tennessee all mandate locksmith licensing.